Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 (Audit chapter 1.1)

 The starry sky beckons our gaze.
-There is no light pollution where we are, so we can see the star-filled pavilion in its entirety.
+There is no light pollution where we are so that we can see the star-filled pavilion in its entirety.
 There are no clouds—however, clouds of gas play a role in the formation of the star spectacle that entrances us.

-Before we can proceed with a plan to understand the why of the origin of Earth and mankind we need to know where we are, what’s going well, what’s going wrong, what needs tweaking, what needs a makeover or total replacement.
+Before we can proceed with a plan to understand the why of the origin of Earth and humankind, we need to know where we are.
+What’s going well?
+What’s going wrong?
+What needs tweaking?
+What needs a makeover or total replacement?